femidj/tempbin/README.md

 - **Auto-Expiration**: Links are generated with a built-in expiration time.
 The app also attempts to delete expired files from storage when active.
 - **Modern UI**: Clean, responsive interface with Dark/Light mode support.
 - **Internationalization**: Support for multiple languages (English, Spanish, French, German, Japanese, Korean, Chinese).
+- **Storage Limits**: Set a client-side monthly storage limit to help manage costs.
+- **Automatic Configuration**: Built-in tools to automatically configure CORS policies on your bucket.
 - **Drag & Drop**: Easy file upload interface.

 ## 🚀 Getting Started